CETME rifle: Model A

 The Model As were the developmental prototypes.
-These models were unusual as they fired from the closed bolt in semi-automatic and from the open bolt in full-auto mode.
+These models were unusual in that they fired from the closed bolt in semi-automatic and from the open bolt in full-auto mode.
 Later production models fire from only the closed bolt.
-The Model A's are easily identified by the position of rear sight and bi-pod folded back to form fore-stock.
+The Model As are easily identified by the position of rear sight and bipod folded back to form the fore-stock.
 In 1954, the rifle saw limited introduction in the Spanish Army.
-They used the 7.92x41mm CETME cartridge.
+They used the 7.92×41mm CETME.

 Model B

 The Model B was the first production model.
 It had a perforated steel handguard and chambered for the 7.62×51mm CETME round.
-The 7.62 mm CETME differed from the standard 7.62mm NATO round by having a lighter-weight bullet and a smaller propellant charge.
+The 7.62×51mm CETME differed from the standard 7.62×51mm NATO round by having a lighter full-metal-jacketed, plastic-cored lead bullet and a reduced propellant charge.
 The parts for the Model B are for most part interchangeable with the later Model C rifles.

-The Spanish Army adopted a variant of the Model B re-chambered for the more powerful 7.62×51mm NATO round.
-The Model B could be converted to fire the 7.62mm NATO round if the bolt group and return spring are replaced with that of the Model C. These modified rifles were known as Model 58-64-C and by 1971 all the Spanish CETME B rifles had been upgraded.
+The Spanish Army adopted a variant of the Model B re-engineered for the more powerful 7.62×51mm NATO round.
+The reliable functioning of roller-delayed blowback mechanisms is limited by specific ammunition and arm parameters like bullet weight, propellant charge, barrel length and amount of wear.
+The Model B could be converted to fire the 7.62×51mm NATO round if the bolt group and return spring were replaced with that of the Model C. These modified rifles were known as Model 58-64-C and by 1971 all the Spanish CETME B rifles had been upgraded.

 Model C

 The Model C was a lightweight version that was chambered for the 7.62×51mm NATO round and had wooden fore-stocks.
-The Model C is virtually identical to the Model B. However, certain components had been strengthened to better deal with the increased power of the standard 7.62mm NATO round.

-It became standard rifle by 1974.
+The Model C is virtually identical to the Model B. However, certain components had been strengthened to better deal with the increased forces and stress exerted by the application of the standard 7.62×51mm NATO round.
+It had become the Spanish standard rifle by 1974.

 Model E

 The CETME Model E replaced the wooden parts of the stock with plastic and the steel components with aluminium.
-After a short period on the production line, it was discovered that they were weaker than the previous models and that continuous fire deformed the firearms rapidly, and due to this, relatively few were produced and they were quickly discontinued.
+After a short period on the production line, it was discovered that they were weaker than the previous models and that continuous fire deformed the firearms rapidly.
+Due to this, relatively few were produced and they were quickly discontinued.